RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Drawing/CopyPalette.md

 # CopyPalette

 ## Description
-Copies `count` colors from `srcPal`, starting from `srcPalStart`.
-To `destPal`, starting at `destPalStart`.
+Copies `count` colors from `srcBank`, starting from `srcIndex`, to `destBank`, starting at `destIndex`.

 ## Parameters
-- `srcPal`
+- `srcBank`
-The palette bank to copy, valid range: 0-7.
+The palette bank to copy.
+Valid range: 0-7.
-- `srcPalStart`
+- `srcIndex`
-The palette entry from where to start copying, valid range: 0-255.
+The color index from where to start copying.
+Valid range: 0-255.
-- `destPal`
+- `destBank`
-The palette bank to paste, valid range: 0-7.
+The palette bank to paste.
+Valid range: 0-7.
-- `destPalStart`
+- `destIndex`
-The palette entry from where to start pasting, valid range: 0-255.
+The color index from where to start pasting.
+Valid range: 0-255.
 - `count`
-The amount of colors to copy from `srcPalStart` to `destPalStart`.
+The amount of colors to copy from `srcIndex` to `destIndex`.

 ## Return Value
 None.

 ## Syntax
 ```
-CopyPalette(int scrPal, int srcPalStart, int destPal, int destPalStart, int count)
+CopyPalette(int srcBank, int srcIndex, int destBank, int destIndex, int count)
 ```

-## Examples
+## Example
 ```
 CopyPalette(1, 1, 0, 1, 4)
 ```